 The primary focus is the back, with a special spinal groove in the middle to allow the shape to access areas most other foam rollers can't hit as effectively.
 The outer areas of the roller also have specific grooves and ridges to focus larger muscles like the glutes, the hamstrings and the calves.

 How does it feel?

 If you're using the Manta with your spine within the middle ridge, the motion is instantly different from a 'flat' roller.
-Where your spine would normally take some of the brunt of the movement, that's now taken by the muscles either side.
+Where your spine would normally take the brunt of the movement, that's now taken by the muscles on either side.
 The result makes it much tougher.

 If you aren't suffering from any sort of back issues, then that extra effort may not be worth it.
 However, we've had a member of the team using it who suffers from ongoing back issues and he's claimed that it's by far his favourite of the bunch for relieving pain.

 Asteroid Duoball Foam Roller

 Meglio is very quickly becoming one of the best brands out there if you're looking for a wide range of massage tools without the cost (see budget options below).
 The enormous selection of foam rollers of all shapes and sizes means that you can pick up a piece of kit that's specifically designed for your particular massage needs.